Built by engineers, for engineers

 Operations, CI/CD, and the module signing pipeline

 Operations are deliberate.
-The signing pipeline is the most operationally sensitive part of the platform — it gates every module that loads in production.
+The signing pipeline is the most operationally sensitive part of the platform — it gates every module that ever loads into a production tenant.

-Local development runs on docker-compose; production runs on Azure Kubernetes Service.
-Health checks, readiness probes, and graceful shutdown are first-class.
+Local development runs on docker-compose for a one-command spin-up; production runs on Azure Kubernetes Service.
+Health checks, readiness probes, and graceful shutdown are first-class — rolling updates do not drop in-flight requests.

-Per-repo workflows for api, panel, and modules.
-Modules use a reusable workflow that builds, signs, and publishes the artifact in a single deterministic step.
+Per-repository workflows handle the platform; modules share one reusable workflow that builds, signs, and publishes the artifact in a single deterministic step.
+No bespoke per-module pipelines to drift out of sync.

 RSA-4096 module signing